danielrive/smart-cash/README.md

 Contains the Terraform code and K8 manifests divided by different stages:

 * **1-base-stage:** This stage deploys the AWS networking needed for the project(VPC,subnets,endpoints, etc) and some resources like KMS keys and IAM roles.
-* **2-eks-cluster-stage:** This stage creates the EKS cluster and deploy the first kubernetes resources like, flux CRD, namespaces, nginx-ingress.
+* **2-eks-cluster-stage:** This stage creates the EKS cluster and deploy the first kubernetes resources like, ArgoCD components, namespaces, nginx-ingress.
 This stage defines the core resources for the project.
 * **3-k8-common-stage:** This stage deploys k8 and AWS resources that are used for the whole environment.
 * **4-workloads-stage:** This stage contains the infrastructure for the services to deploy, each service has its own folder where the TF code is defined based on the infrastructure requirements.